theRealAph/ScopeLocals/README.md

 list of results of type `DBRow`.
 Argument `rowHandler` is a callback of type `Consumer<DBRow>`.
 That means it can be applied to each result by calling `rowHandler.apply(row)`.
 In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.

-If a problem occurs then the handler code will need to use the `Logger` to log an error message.
+If a problem occurs for some `DBRow` then the handler code will need to use the `Logger` to log an error message.
 So, the binding of `PERMISSIONS` for the caller thread really needs to be inherited by the child virtual thread that executes the handler.
-This happens automatically because the implementation of `processQuery` uses the structured execution framework provided as part of the virtual threads implementation.
+This happens automatically because the implementation of `processQuery` uses the structured execution framework.

 The code for method `processQuery` is provided below.